Jordan-Finlay/stone_henge/README.md

 - I also added a hover function that turns a light green (the same green used on my hero text box) to keep the footer in theme with the rest of the site.
 - The footer is valuable to the user as it encourages them to keep connected via social media and also promotes visits to the correct social pages.
+- For mobile viewers the links are still in the footer - without a hover function.
+They are slightly smaller and look tidy on a smaller screen.

 <div align="center"><img src="assets/readme/footer_links.jpg"></div>